 You'll need to fund your account with an initial deposit that you can electronically transfer from another personal bank account or send by check.

-When compared to 137 similar length-of-term CDs tracked by DepositAccounts.com that are available nationally, Nationwide Bank’s 24-Month CD APY currently ranks second, regardless of minimum deposit.
+When compared to 191 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available nationally, Nationwide Bank’s 24-Month CD (<$100k deposit) APY currently ranks third.

-When compared to 139 similar length-of-term CDs tracked by DepositAccounts.com that are available nationally, Nationwide Bank’s 36-Month CD APY currently ranks third, regardless of minimum deposit.
+When compared to 200 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available nationally, Nationwide Bank’s 24-Month CD ($100k+ deposit) APY currently ranks fourth.